goatoush/HappyBird/README.md

 ### Regions + Interactive map

-Using eBird's API, we would be able to see where bird species mainly spend their time and put that in the details page, and also have a tab where users can see an interactive world map with regions on them, and once they tap the region it would show them all birds in that region in a list, and also have the subregions in that specific region where users will be able to zoom in on.
+Using eBird's API, I would be able to see where bird species mainly spend their time and put that in the details page, and also have a tab where users can see an interactive world map with regions on them, and once they tap the region it would show them all birds in that region in a list, and also have the subregions in that specific region where users will be able to zoom in on.
 Once a bird is tapped, it will show the locations for all the recent sightings of that bird in the specific region/subregion.
 ***
 ## Conclusion